Major-General's Song

 "I Am the Very Model of a Modern Major-General" (often referred to as the "Major-General's Song" or "Modern Major-General's Song") is a patter song from Gilbert and Sullivan's 1879 comic opera The Pirates of Penzance.
 It has been called the most famous Gilbert and Sullivan patter song.
 Sung by Major-General Stanley at his first entrance, towards the end of Act I, the character introduces himself by presenting his résumé as a polymath but admitting to fundamental shortcomings.
 He claims a wide range of classical, historical and scientific knowledge but admits that he knows little of military tactics, weapons or jargon.
 The song thereby satirises the idea of the "modern" educated British Army officer of the latter 19th century.

 The song is replete with historical and cultural references, in which the Major-General describes his impressive and well-rounded education in non-military matters, but he says that his military knowledge has "only been brought down to the beginning of the century".
-The stage directions in the libretto state that at the end of each verse the Major-General is "bothered for a rhyme"; interpolated business occurs here, and in each case he finds a rhyme and finishes the verse with a flourish.
+The stage directions in the libretto state that near the end of each verse the Major-General is "bothered for a rhyme"; interpolated business occurs here, and in each case he finds a rhyme and finishes the verse with a flourish.

 The piece is difficult to perform because of the fast pace and tongue-twisting nature of the lyrics.